 The 3rd IEEE Workshop on “Big Humanities Data” will be held on Thursday, October 29, 2015, in conjunction with the 2015 IEEE International Conference on Big Data (IEEE BigData 2015), which takes place between October 29 and November 1 2015 in Santa Clara, California, USA, and which provides a leading international forum for disseminating the latest research in the growing field of “big data”.

 This workshop will address applications of “big data” in the humanities, arts, culture, and social science, the challenges and possibilities that such increased scale brings for scholarship in these areas.

 This year will see the end of the first phase of the European Holocaust Research Infrastructure (http://www.ehri-project.eu), which was big data before big data became a name.
 We hope it will still go into a second phase, which we will know in early 2015.
 But in any case, Conny Kristel and I are finally allowed to make available our paper that summarises some of EHRI’s intentions.

 EHRI – International Journal of AH Computing FINAL-PDF

-Welcome to the Big Humanities Data space, a site co-managed by Mark Hedges and Tobias Blanke from King’s College London, and Richard Marciano from UNC Chapel Hill.
+Welcome to the Big Humanities Data space, a site co-managed by Mark Hedges and Tobias Blanke from King’s College London, and Richard Marciano from the University of Maryland.
 We hope to use this site to provide updates on a number of shared workshops, projects, and awards that explore the development of algorithms and infrastructure for big data for the humanities.

 - Text- and data-mining of historical and archival material.